Mienjung97/Owning-Cats/README.md

 ## Wireframes

-The wireframes for Wawas Woods were produced in Balsamiq.
-There are frames for a full width display and a small mobile device.
-The final site varies slightly from the wireframes due to developments that occured during the creation process.
+The wireframes for "Owning Cats" were produced with [Balsamiq](https://balsamiq.com/).
+The following shows the basic design idea for mobile and desktop devices.
+The wireframes vary a bit from the actual webpage.

 [Back to top](<#contents>)

 ## Typography